shawn-wilkinson/tdd_presentation/PITCHME.md

 3. We can push up with confidence.
 +++
 ####Why Do We Use TDD?
+4. There is less duplication.

-4. Tests promote refactoring and more maintainable code.
+5. Tests promote refactoring and more maintainable code.

-5. Will you *really* get around to writing those tests later?
+6. Will you *really* get around to writing those tests later?
 ---
 ####The Hard Part
 #####Testing functionality that doesn't exist yet